-Completion of the certificate program requires 16 credits of course work, including a 7 unit core, 9 credits of electives (6 outside the student's home department), and a capstone experience conceived as an individual research project directed by a participating faculty member.
+Completion of the certificate program requires 16 credits of course work, including 7 core credits, 9 credits of electives (6 must be outside the student’s home department), and a capstone experience conceived as an individual research project directed by a participating faculty member.

 For the capstone project the student will be expected to produce a publishable quality work or comparable product.
 This includes possible projects in the performing arts and community involvement.

 CUL 609: 1 CREDIT